BBC-Data-Unit/Festivals_2022/README.md

 US singer Maggie Rogers, whose hits include ‘Give a Little’ and ‘Alaska’, said the lack of female representation at festivals continued to be “horrifying” and urged festival directors to be bolder in their choice of headliners.

-And Brit Award winner Kate Nash said she was frustrated many continued to argue that it was difficult to book female acts in the top slots.
+And Brit Award-winner Kate Nash said she was frustrated many continued to argue that it was difficult to book female acts in the top slots.

 However, the chief executive of the Association of Independent Festivals (AIF) Paul Reed said it was unfair to blame the lack of balance on festival directors alone.

-He said inequalities ran throughout the ‘talent pipeline’ and had as much to do with booking agents, promoters, music schools and gig operators’.
+He said inequalities ran throughout the ‘talent pipeline’ and had as much to do with booking agents, promoters, music schools and gig operators.

 # Methodology